mrYakamoto/javascript-racer-1-front-end/README.md

 Make sure you're able to "manually" produce all the board layouts you might care about before you jump into the JavaScript.
-Whatever way you choose, it should be easy for jQuery/JavaScript to manipulate, so keep that in mind.
+Whatever way you choose, it should be easy for JavaScript to manipulate, so keep that in mind.

 Use something like [normalize.css][] to enable sane default styles.